 Community Feedback

-I presented all three mockups on the Starfield subreddit with explanations of their inspirations and was immediately flooded with a few hundred comments of feedback.
+I presented all three mock-ups on the Starfield subreddit, along with explanations of their inspirations, and was immediately flooded with a few hundred comments of feedback.

 The takeaways from my designs were the following: